synoloris/syno-medicine-assistant-chatbot/README.md

 # Syno, the Medicine Assistant Chatbot

-This project is about a virtual medicine assistance chatbot named Syno using RAG (Retrieval-Augmented Generation) to provide information about medicines based on a dataset with 11,000 medicines.
+This project is about a virtual medicine assistant chatbot named Syno using RAG (Retrieval-Augmented Generation) to provide information about medicines based on a dataset with 11,000 medicines.

 ## Table of Contents